Thursday, June 1, 2023

 For example, GDPR’s right to data portability requires organizations to deliver any personal data upon request in a “structured, commonly used and machine-readable format.”
 A FOIA request allows the public to request access to records from any federal agency.

-Bonus: For any US federal agencies looking to streamline FOIA requests and for more compliant data protection, Cloud Backup is the only FedRAMP-authorized backup solution for Salesforce.
+Bonus: For any US federal agencies looking to streamline FOIA requests and for more compliant data protection, Cloud Backup is a Salesforce FedRAMP (moderate) authorized backup solution, an indication that its security controls have been rigorously evaluated and verified for use.

 Building a Proactive Compliant Data Protection Approach

-So, be forward-thinking when building your compliant data protection strategy.
-Consider your IT infrastructure; ask yourself, what SaaS applications do you use or will you use in the future that may face compliance issues?
-Partnering with a provider that offers compliant data protection across multiple SaaS applications will prevent switching providers in the future.
+So, be forward-thinking when building your Salesforce data security strategy.
+Consider your IT infrastructure; ask yourself, what SaaS applications do you use, or will you use in the future that may face compliance issues?
+Partnering with a provider that offers compliant data protection across multiple SaaS applications will prevent you from the costly and tedious process of switching providers in the future.

 Think about what requirements you face now and what you might face in the future as your organization expands or regulations increase.
 A provider that has access to global data centers and expertise in international regulations will help you scale with ease.